It is never too late to learn something new. Many organisations offer education and training specifically for older people.

 Adelaide Aquatic Centre

-Adelaide Aquatic Centre offers adult swimming classes focussed on individual abilities and needs.
+Adelaide Aquatic Centre offers adult swimming classes focused on individual abilities and needs.